piratfm/fmstick/firmware/stm32/README.txt

-This is Atollic TrueStudio project for STM32F107RC, soldered on STM32VL-Discovery board and changed quartz to 14.7456 MHz
+This is Makefile project for STM32F107RC, soldered on STM32VL-Discovery board and changed quartz to 14.7456 MHz

 The firmware is not yet supports controlling SI4711 by HID-interface (it's written only partially).
 Frontend init load sequence is located in Project/Audio_Streaming/src/audio_codec_si4711.c:92